UrsysOrg/auth0challenge/README.md

 ### Terraform Setup

 We are using Terraform Cloud's Free Tier as a remote backend for running our terraform code.
 Github Actions will run, connect to Terraform Cloud, and publish results to the branch before merging.
+To initialize Terraform Cloud, ensure your TFC user has been invited to the "Ursys" Organization, and then execute `terraform login`.
+This will generate a User API token, which can then be used to authorize terraform CLI commands against the TFC Backend.

 ### Github Actions